-Our board of directors currently consists of seven members.
+At its March 15, 2018 meeting, our board of directors increased the number of directors on our board from seven to eight.
 Each director serves a one-year term and until his or her successor is duly elected and qualified.
 The term for each director expires at each annual meeting of stockholders.